Arun Subramanian

-Arun Srinivas Subramanian (born 1979) is an American lawyer from New York who serves as a United States district judge of the United States District Court for the Southern District of New York.
+Arun Srinivas Subramanian (born 1979) is an American lawyer and jurist serving as a U.S. district judge of the U.S. District Court for the Southern District of New York.
+He was appointed in 2023 by President Joe Biden.
+Before his appointment, Subramanian was a partner at the law firm Susman Godfrey LLP.

 Early life and education

-Subramanian was born in Pittsburgh to a Tamil family originally from India, where his father was a control systems engineer and his mother was a bookkeeper.
-He earned a Bachelor of Arts from Case Western Reserve University in 2001 and a Juris Doctor from Columbia Law School in 2004.
+Subramanian was born in Pittsburgh in 1979.
+His family were Indian Tamils who had immigrated to the United States.
+His father was a control systems engineer and his mother was a bookkeeper.
+Subramanian graduated from Case Western Reserve University in 2001 with a Bachelor of Arts, summa cum laude.
+He then attended Columbia Law School, where he was the executive articles editor of the Columbia Law Review.
+He graduated in 2004 with a Juris Doctor with James Kent Scholar and Harlan Fiske Stone Scholar honors.

 Career

-From 2004 to 2005, Subramanian served as a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit.
-From 2005 to 2006, he was a law clerk for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York and from 2006 to 2007, he was a law clerk for Justice Ruth Bader Ginsburg of the Supreme Court of the United States.
-From 2007 to 2023, he worked at the white shoe law firm of Susman Godfrey LLP in New York City, where he focused on commercial law and bankruptcy law.
+After law school, Subramanian was a law clerk to Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit from 2004 to 2005, to Judge Gerard E. Lynch of the Southern District of New York from 2005 to 2006, and to Justice Ruth Bader Ginsburg of the U.S. Supreme Court from 2006 to 2007.
+From 2007 to 2023, he was in private practice at the law firm Susman Godfrey LLP in New York City, where he focused on commercial law and bankruptcy law.